virtualstaticvoid/heroku-buildpack-r/support/README.md

 you can develop, debug and test the build scripts in an interactive way before building using the Heroku method.

 `$ build_with_vagrant [R_VERSION [BUILD_NO]]`

-## Building R with Vulcan (DEPRECATED)

-This method builds R using the Vulcan build server, which runs on Heroku.
-This method is deprecated since the build service is no longer maintained or supported, and it's no longer recommended for building binaries.

-`$ build_with_vulcan [R_VERSION [BUILD_NO]]`